cBournhonesque/lightyear/book/src/concepts/transport/serialization.md

 # Serialization

-We use the bitcode library to serialize and deserialize messages.
-Bitcode is a very compact serialization format that uses bit-packing (a bool will be serialized as a single bit).
+We use postcard to serialize and deserialize messages.
+It's a compact, `serde`-compatible binary format (a bool takes a single byte, integers use varint encoding).

 When sending messages, we start by serializing the message early into a `Bytes` structure.